 Electronic Manufacturing Clusters: There are two types of EMC’s:

-A) Brownfield electronic manufacturing clusters are those existing areas which are notified by DeitY.
+A) Brownfield electronic manufacturing clusters are those existing areas which are notified by MeitY.
 For a unit to be eligible for Modified Special Incentive Package Scheme (M-SIPS) it should be located within the brownfield EMC.
-DeitY notifies brownfield EMC considering geographical area, infrastructure availability etc. So it is possible to notify new brownfield EMC if it is already not notified.
+MeitY notifies brownfield EMC considering geographical area, infrastructure availability etc. So it is possible to notify new brownfield EMC if it is already not notified.

 The list of nodal officer to be contacted for EMC can be seen from the following link-